nakiya/euler/README.md

 2. How powerful `map`, `filter`, `reduce` functions are.
 Seriously, they are way OP.
 3. Playing with data and seeing the results make the problem-solving exercise faster and more fun.
 The REPL and an integrated editor are amazing here.
 (Spacemacs + cider, and if on windows VSCode with Calva plugin)

-This is way more fun than I thought it would be.
+This is way more fun than it has any right to be.

 ![](https://projecteuler.net/profile/dumrat.png)